The Best Burgers You Have To Eat In Memphis

 - Go for an Awesome Sauce Burger from Buon Cibo in Hernando, Miss.
 This burger comes topped with fried onions, bacon jam, and piquillo pepper aioli.

-– Eat the Chopped Steak Burger from Off The Hook in Arlington, which Seth from Best Memphis Burger is quite fond of.
+- Eat the Chopped Steak Burger from Off The Hook in Arlington, which is top rated by local burger experts.

 I bet 75 percent of restaurants in Memphis serve hamburgers, so this isn't a list of every place to get a burger in Memphis.
 That list would take forever, and I got more stuff to write about today, y'all.
 I'm already thinking of several spots that have a decent burger that could (and maybe will) be added.

 But, as promised, the juicy, greasy details...guaranteed to make someone mad.
 If you follow me on Twitter you've heard this all before.
 I know a lot of people go for Tops, and rave about Babalu and hate on various "best of" winners every year; everyone has their own passionate and perfectly valid opinions.

 So here are mine: Brass Door's classic cheeseburger has been perfectly cooked, juicy, and delicious every time (sadly, they're temporarily closed).
 Flying Saucer downtown brought back that thick gastropub burger with the froufrou toppings and I. am. here. for. it.
 Back during the Foodnado of '14 when a bunch of burger places opened, I thought LBOE had the best of the bunch- I actually loved the Fritos on it.

 For a greasy griddle burger, I crave Soul Burgers from E&H and Wimpy's, and Sear Shack.
 I would probably marry the Alex's Greek Burger if I could, but Roxie's—my other love—would get too jealous.
 I also really like Huey's and eat their burgers and big fat onion rings on a regular basis.